 - Pin 3.
-Its connected to the base of a NPN transistor having a 100 Ω current limiting resistance in series.
+Its connected to the base of a NPN transistor having a 100 Ω current limiting resistor in series.

 - Pin 4.
-It is connected to the delay selection switch and pulled down to ground with a 100 KΩ resistance which provides the delay of 36 mins.
+It is connected to the delay selection switch and pulled down to ground with a 100 KΩ resistor which provides the delay of 36 mins.